Back to list

 ﴿إِنِّي أَحْبَبْتُ حُبَّ الْخَيْرِ عَن ذِكْرِ رَبِّي﴾

-Indeed, I loved the love of good things away from the remembrance of my Lord.
+Indeed, I loved the love of good in relation to the remembrance of my Lord.
 (38:32)

 Then comes the other test: